NethermindEth/eigenlayer/README.md

 AVS Node software can be installed from a Git repository, such as GitHub, or from a local directory, as long as the package adheres to the packaging specification.

-> Each AVS profiles defines a set of services using Docker Compose.
+> Each AVS profile defines a set of services using Docker Compose.
 For security reasons, building Docker images is not supported, and profiles cannot use the `build` option in their `docker-compose.yml` files.
 Only the `image` option is supported.
 This applies to the plugin as well.
 In the `manifest.yml` file, the `plugin` option only supports the `image` field, which should contain a Docker image name as its value, rather than a reference to a Dockerfile.

 Further details on how to proceed in each case are provided below.